 Why is this medication prescribed?

 Deutetrabenazine is used to treat chorea (sudden movements that you cannot control) caused by Huntington's disease (an inherited disease that causes the progressive breakdown of nerve cells in the brain).
+It is also used to treat tardive dyskinesia (uncontrollable movement of the face, tongue, or other body parts).
 Deutetrabenazine is in a class of medications called vesicular monoamine transporter 2 (VMAT2) inhibitors.
 It works by changing the activity of certain natural substances in the brain that affect nerves and muscles.

 How should this medicine be used?

 Deutetrabenazine comes as a tablet to take by mouth.
-It is usually taken with food once a day at first and then increased to twice a day.
+For patients with Huntington's disease, it is usually taken with food once a day at first and then increased to twice a day.
+For patients with tardive dyskinesia, it is usually taken with food twice daily.
 Take deutetrabenazine at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take deutetrabenazine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole; do not split, chew, or crush them.